robOcity/ai-course/week-7-machine-learning-in-ai.md

     1. Evaluate model performance and how it can be improved through cross-validation and regularization.

-    1. Understand the tradeoff between bias, variance and model complexity.
+    1. Understand the trade-off between bias, variance and model complexity.

 1. Readings
     1. Read Chapter 18 - Learning from Examples (sections 18.1 through 18.4)